dragomilov/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.

+My strategy will be fillinng missing values out with the average steps per intervals.

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.